tetherless-world/dco-elasticsearch/README.md

 ## Overview

-The DCO faceted search browsers are powered by [FacetView2](https://github.com/tetherless-world/facetview2) - a pure javascript frontend for ElasticSearch search indices that lets you easily embed a faceted browse front end into any web page.
+The DCO faceted search browsers are powered by [FacetView2](https://github.com/tetherless-world/facetview2) - a pure javascript frontend for ElasticSearch search indices that let you easily embed a faceted browse front end into any web page.

 To configure a working faceted browser you need:
 1. A running instance of ElasticSearch with a populated index